 Broccolini cooks quickly.
 Simply drop trimmed spears into a big pan of boiling salted water for about 2 ½ minutes.
 Drain and remove to your plate.
 You can dress it simply in a variety of ways to vary flavors.

 I often use just a little good olive oil, which allows the sweet fresh flavor of the broccolini to shine.
-Here are other ideas:

 - Asian flair – use a little toasted sesame oil.
 Sprinkle with Penzeys Szechuan Pepper Salt for extra flavor.

-- Italian flair – use white truffle oil for an aromatic indulgence.
+- Italian flair – use white truffle butter for an aromatic indulgence.
 Drizzle your broccolini with white truffle oil and season with white truffle salt and pepper.
 My husband says white truffle oil would make a rubber tire taste good.
 It’s amazing stuff that instantly transforms the simple into the extravagant.
 And a sprinkle of Parmesan would be good too.

 How to Buy